productionwentdown/dri/README.md

 * View repositories and tags
 * View tag details and sizes of tags
 * Delete repositories and tags (if enabled on the registry)
-* Optionally scan for vulnerabilities using CoreOS Clair
+* [WIP] Optionally scan for vulnerabilities using CoreOS Clair
 * Hacky support for repository lists in Portus (by scraping HTML)